bcbi/archive.2020.XMLconvert.jl/README.md

 ```

 ### Spacing and Newline Characters
 Note that the `xml2json()` function takes two optional arguments.
-The first controls the spacing of the indentation in the resulting JSON.
-This defaults to 4 (some prefer 8).
+The first controls the spacing of the indentation in the resulting JSON; this defaults to 4 (some prefer 8).
 The second optional argument (and therefore, third positional argument) controls how newline characters are handled.
 By default, this replaces `\n` with `\\n` in the JSON's text fields.
 This produces valid JSON documents.

 ### _Caveats_